-1. Stress the importance of the Convention and the Protocol, as environmental governance tools, in the process of the reconstruction of Ukraine and in its preparation, in terms of planning, public participation and assessment of plans and projects with a view to ensuring green financing and compliance with environmental conditionalities;
+1. Stress the importance of the Convention and the Protocol, as environmental governance tools, in the process of the green reconstruction of Ukraine and in its preparation, in terms of planning, public participation and assessment of plans and projects with a view to ensuring green financing and compliance with environmental conditionalities;

-2. Call on Parties and stakeholders to strengthen and promote the implementation of both treaties in order-the aim to accelerate the energy transition and to promote carbon neutrality, through finding alternatives that safeguard and halt the loss of biodiversity and natural habitats, through the consideration of the climate impacts of projects, plans and programmes and their climate proofing, as well as through the creation of enabling conditions for the uptake of green financing;
+2. Call on Parties and stakeholders to strengthen and promote the implementation of both treaties in order to accelerate the energy transition and to promote carbon neutrality, through the consideration of the climate impacts of projects, plans and programmes and their climate proofing, as well as through the creation of enabling conditions for the uptake of green financing;

-3. Recognize the key role of the Protocol in sustainable spatial planning and, in particular, maritime-marine spatial planning, and that of the Convention in greening energy projects in the marine environment, involving exploration and exploitation of hydrocarbons, cables and pipelines and offshore wind energy;
+3. Recognize the key role of the Protocol in sustainable spatial planning and, in particular, maritime spatial planning, and that of the Convention in greening energy projects in the marine environment, involving exploration and exploitation of hydrocarbons, cables and pipelines and offshore wind energy;

-4. Welcome and further encourage enhanced cooperation with regional sea conventions and commissions to promote the effective application of the Convention and the Protocol for the protection of the Mediterranean Sea and other regional seas and coastal zones, building on the synergies and proposed activities identified through the work conducted with funding from Italy; 5.
-Express appreciation for the finalization of guidance on assessing health impacts in strategic environmental assessment,1 initially funded by the European Investment Bank, highlighting the key importance of integrating health considerations and involving health authorities in the application of the Protocol;
+4. Welcome and further encourage enhanced cooperation with regional sea conventions and commissions to promote the effective application of the Convention and the Protocol for the protection of the Mediterranean Sea and other regional seas and coastal zones, building on the synergies and proposed activities identified through the work conducted with funding from Italy;